baotran001/CMPE131_Project/meetings.md

   - Hieu
   - Cathleen worked on and will continue working on 'Follow User' and 'Login'.
   - Kolby
-  - Baotran uploaded template to git repository
+  - Baotran uploaded template to git repository and will continue working on functional requirement

 - Group project summary
   Finished assigning functional requirements and uploaded template.

+  ### 2022-12-01 at 11:00
+- Who attended the meeting
+  - Hieu
+  - Cathleen
+  - Kolby
+  - Baotran Nguyen

+- Team updates
+  - Hieu
+  - Cathleen
+  - Kolby
+  - Baotran fixed my use case and will continue working on code
+- Group project summary
+  Discussed how to redo use cases based on feedback.